 If you often have trouble falling asleep or staying asleep, you should consult your doctor.

 People sometimes think sleep is less important than illness or injury, and not something to bother their doctor about.
-But a lack of sleep can have serious consequences in the long run.
+Sleep deprivation can have negative consequences though, so it’s important to address ongoing sleep problems and any underlying conditions.

-Furthermore, there are more than 80 different sleep disorders.
-So although you might call it insomnia, your specific symptoms may warrant further investigation.
+Furthermore, there are dozens of different sleep disorders beyond the typical ones most people know like insomnia, snoring, or apnea.
+So although you might label your problem insomnia, your specific symptoms may need further investigation.

 Many different physical and mental health conditions, as well as medications, are associated with sleep problems.
 Your doctor can help work out if there’s a connection and treat the condition.